szepeviktor/w3-total-cache-fixed/readme.txt

 * Non-blocking JavaScript embedding
 * Import post attachments directly into the Media Library (and CDN)
 * WP-CLI support for cache purging, query string updating and more
+* Various security features
+* Caching statistics for performance insights
+* Extension framework for customization or extensibility e.g. New Relic, Cloudflare, WPML and more
+* Reverse proxy integration via Nginx or Varnish

 Improve the user experience for your readers without having to change WordPress, your theme, your plugins or how you produce your content.

 == Frequently Asked Questions ==

 = Why does speed matter? =

+Search engines like Google, measure and factor in the speed of web sites in their ranking algorithm.
+When they recommend a site they want to make sure users find what they're looking for quickly.
+So in effect you and Google should have the same objective.

 Speed is among the most significant success factors web sites face.
 In fact, your site's speed directly affects your income (revenue) &mdash; it's a fact.
 Some high traffic sites conducted research and uncovered the following: